ConduitNetwork/docs/README.md

 #### BRANCH!
 **The number one rule is to put each piece of work on its own branch.** The general rule is that if you are bug fixing, then branch from master and if you are adding a new feature then branch from develop.
 If the project only has a master branch, the branch from that.

-For this example, we’ll assume we’re fixing a bug in morpheus-docs, so we branch from master:
+For this example, we’ll assume we’re fixing a bug in conduit-docs, so we branch from master:
 ```
 $ git checkout master
 $ git pull upstream master && git push origin master